Val-in-Tech/se_project_spots/README.md

 - The site works on both desktop and mobile devices.

 Technology and Techniques Used:
- Media Queries:
-- Used to apply different CSS styles based on screen size.
+ Media Queries- Used to apply different CSS styles based on screen size.
- Flexbox Layout Control:
-- flex-direction property to switch between row and column layouts.
-- Essential for transforming desktop horizontal layouts into mobile vertical layouts.
+ Flexbox Layout Control- flex-direction property to switch between row and column layouts - Essential for transforming desktop horizontal layouts into mobile vertical layouts.

 Overview